walterhiggins/WMPJS/book-outline.md

 We've installed a programming editor and have taken our first steps creating and editing a new javascript file.
 In the next section of the book we'll dive into creating working javascript plugins for Minecraft.

 This is where the fun begins.

 # Part II Basic Modding

+In the previous section we assembled all of the parts we needed to construct our modding workbench.
+Now we're ready to begin developing Minecraft plugins.
+In this section of the book you'll learn about how to create plugins and you'll also learn more about Javascript.
+This section is presented as a list of Recipes because crafting a plugin is similar to crafting any new item in Minecraft.
+You need to know what parts are required and how to put them together.
+Programming isn't too different.

 ## Your first minecraft plugin
-1. create a file called hello.js in plugins/scriptcraft/plugins folder
-   *plugins/scriptcraft/plugins* not plugins.
+So let's dive in and create our first Minecraft plugin.
+A plugin is a program which is a small program which is loaded and executed by a larger program.
+The larger program we'll be using is of course Minecraft Server.
+This first plugin will be short - just a couple of lines of code - so you won't have to type too much but you should read through this first recipe and try to understand the code and the notes.
+We'll build on the knowledge learned here in later Recipes.

+Launch your Editor and open the helloWorld.js file you created in the previous section.
+Once opened, you can now remove the comment entered previously and type the following text:

     console.log('Hello World');

-   Restart your server.
+We haven't used the console.log() function before.
+It's a built-in function which will print out a message for display in the server console window.
+You can also use the 'console.log()' function in interactive mode at the server console window.
+Issue `js console.log( 8 + 3 )` and you'll see it prints the result.
+We'll use console.log() quite a lot in upcoming examples.
+This function is also super useful for debugging code - that is - putting statements in your code so you know it's being executed.

+You may be wondering what the `;` (semi-colon) is doing at the end of the line.

+Another thing you might notice is there is no `js ` command in the helloWorld.js file.
+The `js ` prefix (text which is placed in front of other text) is only needed when executing javascript at the server console or in-game prompt.
+It's never used or needed inside javascript files.

+After you've changed the helloWorld.js file, make sure to save it (choose Save from the File menu).

-   Now you see 'Hello World' in your server console every time the server starts.
+If your server isn't already started, then start it by running the script you created earlier.
+If the server is already started then restart your server by issuing the `reload` command in the server console window.
+After starting or restarting your server you should see the text 'Hello World' appear in your server console window.
+In fact you will see it every time the server starts.

+Believe it or not, you've just written your first Minecraft Plugin!

-   This is a essentially what a plugin is - some code which is 'embedded' in the program and is loaded every time the host program loads.
-   The plugin code never runs on its own - it can only be run as part of some bigger 'host' program.
+Well that was easy wasn't it?
+This might be a trivially simple plugin but it demonstrates essentially what a plugin is - some code which is 'embedded' in a larger program and is loaded every time the host program loads.
+The plugin code never runs on its own - it can only be run as part of some bigger 'host' program (Minecraft Server).
+You've just added new code to Minecraft Server!
+Now is a good time to do a happy dance or phone your pals to let them know you've joined the ranks of Minecraft Modders. :-)

-   Notes:
-   * We don't put a `js ` in front of every javascript line of code - that's only needed when executing javascript at the server console or in-game prompt.
-   * I put a semi-colon character ( `;` ) at the end of the line

 2. Making a reusable function.